lordbuffcloud/bollard_striker/README.md

 ![Bollard Strike Logo](./bollard.png)

-## 🛑 What's Bollard Strike?
+## 🛑 What's Bollard Striker?

-**Bollard Strike** is your chance to experience what happens when you’re “one of them” who isn’t paying attention and smacks straight into a bollard.
+**Bollard Striker** is your chance to experience what happens when you’re “one of them” who isn’t paying attention and smacks straight into a bollard.
 Yeah, you know the ones—the short poles that somehow manage to sneak up on you and ruin everyone’s day (especially Security Forces).
 This game is a tongue-in-cheek look at a super common headache for the SF folks at Wright Pat, so I thought we’d have some fun with it! 🙃

 ## 🎯 How to Play